core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   * It MUST include the Multicast-Timeout Option, specifying 0 as option value.
 As per {{Section 3.2 of RFC7252}}, the option value 0 is represented with an empty option value (a zero-length sequence of bytes).
 This explicitly indicates the client's wish to stop receiving further responses to the original unicast request.

-  * It MUST NOT include any of the following: the Proxy-Uri Option or the Proxy-Cri Option; the Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with the Uri-* options.
+  * It MUST NOT include any of the following: the Proxy-Uri Option or the Proxy-Cri Option; the Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with the Uri-* options (also comprising the Uri-Path-Abbrev Option {{I-D.ietf-core-uri-path-abbrev}}).
 This explicitly indicates the proxy to not forward the Early Stop Request.

   After sending the Early Stop Request, the client frees up its local Token value associated with the original unicast request sent to the proxy.